-Prosafe is a leading owner and operator of offshore accommodation and support service vessels.
-The Prosafe group consists of the Norwegian parent company, Prosafe SE, which is listed on the Oslo Stock Exchange, and a number of wholly owned subsidiaries in the countries where the company has operations.
+Prosafe is a leading owner and operator of offshore accommodation and units for safety and maintenance vessels.
+The Prosafe group consists of the Norwegian parent company, Prosafe SE, which is listed on the Oslo Stock Exchange, and a number of wholly owned subsidiaries in the countries where the Company has operations.